zk-passport/openpassport/app/README.md

 cd android
 ./gradlew assembleRelease
 ```
-The built apk it located at `android/app/build/outputs/apk/release/app-release.apk`
+The built apk is located at `android/app/build/outputs/apk/release/app-release.apk`

 #### Publish on the Play Store
 As explained [here](https://reactnative.dev/docs/signed-apk-android), first setup `android/app/my-upload-key.keystore` and the private vars in `~/.gradle/gradle.properties`, then run: